Hard Boiled: Plot

 Alan and Tequila discover Wong's vault, where they briefly skirmish with Mad Dog.
 As Pang, officer Teresa Chang, and other inspectors evacuate the hospital, Wong and his men attempt to gain leverage by taking the staff and patients hostage while indiscriminately shooting fleeing patients and responding police officers, irritating Mad Dog with his callousness.
 Alan and Tequila team up to rescue the hostages and battle Wong's men; meanwhile, Pang evacuates the lobby and takes command at the police perimeter, while Chang and the Special Duties Unit rescue trapped babies from the maternity wing.
 As they fight their way through the hospital, Alan accidentally shoots a plainclothes officer and is overcome with guilt; Tequila consoles him by sharing his similar experience from the teahouse and encourages him to fight on.

 The pair eventually confront Mad Dog again.
 While Tequila leaves to assist Chang and rescue one last baby, Alan and Mad Dog engage in a tense duel before ending in a standoff with a group of crippled patients between them.
 They allow the patients safe passage to leave, but Wong arrives and guns down the patients while trying to kill Alan, who escapes.
 Enraged, Mad Dog tries to kill Wong, but is gunned down by Wong when his pistol runs out of ammunition.
 Alan and Tequila kill the remaining gangsters and confront Wong, but he detonates bombs in the armory, setting the hospital ablaze and forcing Tequila to flee with the baby while Alan goes after Wong.
 As the hospital explodes, Wong drags Alan outside at gunpoint and forces Tequila to humiliate himself.
-Using this as a distraction, Alan wrestles for Wong's pistol and ends up shooting himself in the chest, surprising Wong enough for Tequila to fatally shoot Wong in the head, before collapsing.
+Using this as a distraction, Alan wrestles for Wong's pistol and ends up shooting himself in the gut, surprising Wong enough for Tequila to fatally shoot Wong in the head, before collapsing.

 Alan is revealed to have survived the ordeal.
 To protect Alan from the Triads, Pang and Tequila destroy Alan's personnel file and declare him dead, allowing him to leave Hong Kong to start a new life.